Home » blog » Romantic Living 101: Introducing How to Live a More Romantic Life

 • Seek out authentic emotion and use one’s intuition.

-• Embrace Artistic Expression and Passion.
+• Embrace artistic expression and passion.

-• Embrace empathy and diversity.
+• Embrace empathy.

-• Appreciate Optimism.
+• Appreciate optimism.

 • Be an ethical, kind-hearted, and humble leader.

-• Have a taste for adventure.
+• Have a love of travel and a taste for adventure.

 The Silver Petticoat Review Manifesto: How to Live a more Imaginative, Romantic Life

-To summarize how we feel about Romantic Living on The Silver Petticoat Review, check out our Manifesto above.
+To summarize our feelings about Romantic Living on The Silver Petticoat Review, check out our Manifesto above.
 (If you subscribe to our newsletter, we will send you a free HD copy to download.)
-You can also read more about the inspiration behind it HERE.

 So, that covers Romantic Living 101.
 What does Romantic Living mean to you?
 How are you a Romantic Rebel?
 Let us know!